Eleventh year (316-119)

 Hometown: Dunedin, Fla.

-In ten seasons at the helm of the PHSC volleyball program, Kim Whitney holds a record of 277-111.
-Whitney has led the Conquistadors to three Suncoast Conference championships, ten regional tournament appearances, four NJCAA national tournament appearances, four NJCAA national tournament appearances, and won the NJCAA DII National Championship in 2010.
+In eleven seasons at the helm of the PHSC volleyball program, Kim Whitney holds a record of 316-119.
+Whitney has led the Conquistadors to three Suncoast Conference championships, eleven regional tournament appearances, five NJCAA national tournament appearances, and won the NJCAA DII National Championship in 2010.
 In ten seasons on staff, Whitney has seen seven All-American, six All-Region performers and 33 all-conference players come play as Conquistadors.
-Whitney was named the District H Volleyball Division I Coach of the Year in 2004 and 2005; Suncoast Conference Coach of the Year in 2005 and 2007; Regional Coach of the Year by the AVCA Two-Year College for the Northeast-Southeast Region in 2006, 2010 and 2011; District P Volleyball Division II Coach of the Year in 2010 and 2011; and Coach of the Tournament at the National Tournament in 2010.
+Whitney was named the District H Volleyball Division I Coach of the Year in 2004 and 2005; Suncoast Conference Coach of the Year in 2005 and 2007; Regional Coach of the Year by the AVCA Two-Year College for the Northeast-Southeast Region in 2006, 2010, 2011 and 2014; District P Volleyball Division II Coach of the Year in 2010, 2011 and 2014; and Coach of the Tournament at the National Tournament in 2010.
 In addition to coaching, Whitney serves as the assistant athletic director for the College.

 Whitney (formerly Zschau) is a graduate of Kansas State University, where she still holds the records for most games played, most double-doubles, and is a top record keeper for games played, double grand/career (kills/digs), and digs.
 Her outstanding performance at KSU earned a spot on the USA Women’s National Team in 2001.
 Whitney played indoor volleyball professionally in Gijon, Spain, and Barcelona, Spain, and for the United States Professional Volleyball League’s Grand Rapid Force.
 She played professional outdoor "sand" volleyball for the AVP, EVP and other local tours.
 Her highest finish on the AVP was a ninth which she has tied three times in Louisville, Ky., in 2007, Virginia Beach, Va., in 2010 and Hermosa Beach, Calif., in 2010.
 In 2013,